majorhaji/backend-api-project/README.md

 ## Step 1 - Setting up your project

-In this repo we have provided you with the knexfile.
+You will need to create a `.env` file for your project.
 Be sure to add it to the `.gitignore` before you start pushing to your repository.
 If you are on linux insert your postgres username and password into the `.env` file too. **RETURN TO**

 You have also been provided with a `db` folder with some data, a [setup.sql](./db/setup.sql) file, a `seeds` folder and a `utils` folder.
 You should also take a minute to familiarise yourself with the npm scripts you have been provided.